EXCLUSIVE-TreeHouse Foods joins list of Michael Foods suitors -sources

 By Olivia Oran and Greg Roumeliotis

-March 19 Food manufacturer TreeHouse Foods Inc is weighing a bid for Michael Foods Group Inc, joining a list of suitors that includes much larger rival Tyson Foods Inc , people familiar with the matter said on Wednesday.
+March 19 TreeHouse Foods Inc is weighing a bid for Michael Foods Group Inc, joining a list of suitors that includes much larger rival Tyson Foods Inc, people familiar with the matter said on Wednesday.

-A deal, which could be between $2 billion and $2.5 billion, would be a big bite for TreeHouse, which has a market value of around $2.7 billion.

 Michael Foods, the egg and dairy products producer owned by Goldman Sachs Group Inc's private equity unit, is in the advanced stage of finding a buyer.
 People familiar with the process have previously identified Tyson as the most likely buyer.
 It is not clear how serious TreeHouse might be about possibly acquiring Michael Foods.

-TreeHouse, which says it is the largest manufacturer of pickles and non-dairy powdered creamer in the United States, also makes soups, salad dressings, sauces and cereals.
-It supplies food products to supermarkets for resale under the retailers' own labels, as well as to foodservice distributors and restaurant chains.

-The company has said publicly this year it is looking at expanding its non-branded food business.
+A deal, which could be between $2 billion and $2.5 billion, would be a big bite for TreeHouse, which has a market value of around $2.7 billion.
+The company specializes in private-label foods and has said publicly this year it is looking at expanding its non-branded food business.

 Other parties in talks with Michael Foods include private equity firms Golden Gate Capital and Oaktree Capital Management, the people said.
 Oaktree is working with its portfolio company AdvancePierre Foods, a protein supplier to schools and restaurants, added the sources.